 Cuppa (noun) = a cup of tea or coffee

 It can be challenging to convince someone to talk to you, whether they are known or unknown to you.
-The challenge lies in the situation in which you are asking them to speak to you.
+The challenge lies in the situation in which you ask them to speak to you.
 However, I have mentioned some very effective strategies to make it easy for you.

 Thanks for reading.